Virtual Debian Environment¶

 Installing the Environment¶

-You can find lamda-mod-debian-arm64-v8a.tar.gz on the project's release page (please download the installation package corresponding to your machine's architecture).
-After the download is complete, open the remote desktop and drag and drop the downloaded file to upload it to the device (we assume you have not modified the remote desktop's file upload directory).
-Then, perform the following installation steps.
-This installation procedure only needs to be done once.
+You can find lamda-mod-debian-arm64-v8a.tar.gz on the project's release page (please download the package matching your device's architecture).
+After downloading, open Remote Desktop, drag and drop the downloaded file to upload it to the device (we assume you haven't changed the Remote Desktop file upload directory), then perform the following installation steps.
+This installation does not need to be repeated.

 Hint

 After executing the command, the installation is complete.
-The next section describes how to enter the environment.
+Next, we'll explain how to enter the environment.

 Entering the Environment¶

-After installing the file system for the environment, we can execute a command to enter the virtual Debian environment.
-We know that the Debian environment package has just been installed to /data/usr/modules/debian.
-You can execute the following command to enter an interactive Debian terminal.
+After installing the file system of the environment, we can execute a command to enter the virtual Debian environment.
+The Debian environment has been installed to ~/modules/debian.
+You can enter the Debian interactive terminal with the following command:

 debian /bin/bash

-If you only need to execute a single command, for example, the id command, you can use it like this:
+If you only need to execute a single command, such as the id command, you can use it like this:

 debian /bin/bash -c id